Bibliojo/lillian-rigling.github.io--OLD/index.md

 excerpt: "About Me..."
 ---

 I'm Lillian Rigling.
-I'm a librarian who is passionate about advancing open research practices at universities.
-I spend my day-to-day doing outreach for students, faculty, and staff, discussing how open ethos can enhance research practices, and how it affects scholarship at every level.
-I also try to incorporate scholarly communications concepts into library instruction for students of every level, and make these concepts tangible and accessible.
+I'm a former librarian who is passionate about advancing open research and educational practices at universities.
+Currently I am the Program Coordinator at eCampus Ontario, a non-profit dedicating to advancing e-Learning and Open in the province of Ontario.

 ## Current Interests and Projects:

-- Using design thinking and user research for service and space design.
-- Open scholarship advocacy at the student level
+- Open scholarship advocacy at the student level.
-- Early-career scholarship and academic activity
 - Open pedagogy and open educational practice.
+- Accessibility, big data, and technical equity issues in higher education.

 <script>